karims7/Neural-Network-from-Scratch/README.md

 # Neural Network from Scratch (NumPy Only)

-In this repo, I implemented a simple neural network from scratch using only Python and NumPy.
+In this repo, I implemented a simple neural network from scratch using only Python and NumPy for my learning purposes.
 I implemented it without the use of PyTorch, TensorFlow, or Keras to get a better understanding of the math behind forward and backward propagation.
 I used the classical example of digit recognition using the MNIST dataset.

 Dataset link: [Kaggle Digit Recognizer](https://www.kaggle.com/c/digit-recognizer/data)

+### **Achieved an accuracy of 85%**

 ---